By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 In another post, I wrote about adjustment disorders.
 You might want to take a look at that post.
 You will find it in the trauma- and stressor-related disorders category.
 But to briefly recap, an adjustment disorder is a time when you experience stress and that amount of stress is more than you can handle.

 The kind of things that you might find stressful, and how that stress might affect you, can vary a great deal from one person to another.
-Adjustment Disorder can be very chameleon like, changing from person to person and from time to time.
+Adjustment Disorder can be very chameleon-like, changing from person to person and from time to time.
 As a result of this variation and in order to help find the correct treatment for each person, professionals use six different specifiers for various presentations of adjustment disorder.
 Listed below are the six specifiers or sub-types of adjustment disorder that are listed in the new DSM – 5.

 Adjustment Disorder with Depressed Mood (F43.21).

 Sometimes in addition to having difficulty coping with a stressor, as a result of this life problem, people develop depression.
 If this goes on long enough or is severe enough they might eventually get a diagnosis of Major Depressive Disorder.
-But until that happens treatment will mainly focus on the stressor and the depression that stressors is causing.
+But until that happens treatment will mainly focus on the stressor and the depression that stressor is causing.

 Adjustment Disorder with Anxiety (F43.22).

 Sometimes the primary symptom that people experience when they are going through stress is an increase in their anxiety.
-If this increase in anxiety is related to a specific stressor, is more severe than we expect or goes on too long, Adjustment Disorder with Anxiety is the likely problem.
+If this increase in anxiety is related to a specific stressor, is more severe than we expect, or goes on too long, Adjustment Disorder with Anxiety is the likely problem.

 Adjustment Disorder with both Depression and Anxiety (F43.23).